 Technology is becoming more convenient.

 Some gadgets are wireless so that the average user doesn’t need any additional cables if they’d like to listen to music or charge a smartphone.
 Although it might feel more comfortable, you might want to question it.
 Is it safe to use wireless chargers?
+Are Bluetooth headphones safe?
 Do you know how wireless technology works?

 Wireless chargers, do you need them?